mateushenriquebrum/Whitebox-Account/README.md

 # Whitebox Accounts
 On-Line bank account using event-source, domain events and spring boot.

+## Considerations
+As it is a production-like application but not one, all the data are stored in memory and as such it is ephemeral, nevertheless the same data structure can be applied for a document database like mongo smoothly.

 ## Code Structure
 ### Domain
 Domains are objects that act as pure data structures and algorithms, they should represent the core ideas in a business like: Account, Customer, Debit, Credit, etc.